🍸 Complete Guide to Italian Aperitivo Culture

 Olives & Nuts

-Marinated olives, roasted almonds, and mixed nuts - the essential aperitivo starters.
+Marinated olives, roasted almonds, and mixed nuts are simple yet essential starters that pair perfectly with bitter cocktails.

 Potato Chips & Crackers

-Crispy potato chips (patatine) and various crackers served in small bowls.
+Crispy Italian-style chips (patatine) and assorted crackers served in small bowls for easy sharing.

 Cheese & Salumi